 8:30 a.m. to 4:30 p.m.
 EST

-Fred Engh is the founder, president and CEO of the National Alliance for Youth Sports (NAYS) and the International Alliance for Youth Sports (IAYS).
+Fred Engh is the founder of the National Alliance for Youth Sports (NAYS) and the International Alliance for Youth Sports (IAYS).

 He grew up in Ocean City, Maryland and is a graduate of the University of Maryland Eastern Shore.
-He is the father of seven children and resides in West Palm Beach, Florida with his wife Michaele.
+He resides in West Palm Beach, Florida with his wife Michaele.